weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

-7.1 Definition Suppose {f,}, n=1,2,3,..., is a sequence of functions defined on a set FE, and suppose that the sequence of numbers { f,(x)} converges for every x € E. We can then define a function f by
+7.1 Definition Suppose {f,}, n=1,2,3,..., is a sequence of functions defined on a set FE, and suppose that the sequence of numbers { f,(x)} converges for every x  \in  E. We can then define a function f by

 M fe) =limf(x)  (xeE).
 144 PRINCIPLES OF MATHEMATICAL ANALYSIS